raspberrypilearning/drum-star/en/step_5.md

 --- task ---

-Add the Party backdrop.
+Add the **Party** backdrop.

-Add a script to the Stage to switch backdrop when the player upgrades to the new drum:
+Add a script to the Stage to switch the backdrop when the player upgrades to the new drum:

 ![](images/stage-icon.png)